Glossary

 The Bilan Carbone® approach has three main objectives:

-Mobilise the organisation's internal and external stakeholders in a transition approach, through awareness-raising, empowerment, coconstruction and reporting of the transformations enabled by the transition plan.
+• Mobilise the organisation's internal and external stakeholders in a transition process, through awareness-raising, empowerment, coconstruction and reporting back on the transformations enabled by the transition plan.

-Account in the most rigorous and comprehensive way possible for the organisation's greenhouse gas (GHG) emissions, whether direct or indirect, covering the organisation's responsibility and dependency boundaries.
+• Account for as rigorously and exhaustively as possible the organisation's greenhouse gas (GHG) emissions, whether direct or indirect, covering the organisation's scopes of responsibility and dependence.

-To develop an ambitious, manageable, operational transition and GHG emissions and vulnerability reduction plan for the organisation that is consistent with the emissions accounting.
+• To develop a transition and emission reduction plan for GHGs and the organisation's vulnerabilities that is ambitious, steerable, operational and coherent with the emissions accounting.

 Within the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
 They are set at several time horizons : short, medium or long term.
 They are consistent with the organisation's overall objectives and integrated into its overall strategy.